-- We have spent months developing an algorithm to gather lobbying data directly from the Senate Office of Public Records and to automatically filter every single record for relevant information.
+- We have developed algorithms that gather lobbying data directly from the Senate Office of Public Records and automatically filter filings for the important information.

-- We split each dataset between year of recorded lobbying due to the sheer quantity of lobbying contracts involved.
+- For our historical datasets, we split each dataset between year of recorded lobbying due to the sheer quantity of lobbying contracts involved.
 This allows you the flexibility to focus on one year of lobbying, or append each dataset to study all of lobbying history.

 - On a weekly basis, we go through each of 70,000+ lobbyist names, 50,000+ lobbying firm names, and 200,000+ lobbying client names to ensure that the names are consistent throughout time.
 This process allows you to accurately track a company, lobbying firm, or lobbyist and their activities throughout time.

 - Our Daily Lobbying Data Dashboard is freely available to the public, providing a near real-time view into lobbying contracts during the week.